 The demand grew for hot seafood, and a bigger grill was added.
 NOTE there is no fried food here.
 Salmon burgers with a grilled fillet, pickled onions, and sriracha mayo are unforgettable.
 Fish tacos come with a choice of grilled fish.

 How about a grilled salmon taco salad or a Dungeness crab cocktail?

-Try oysters on the half shell or a bagel with house-smoked salmon.
+Try oysters on the half shell or their Princess clam chowder.

 Beer, wine, and beautiful sandwiches, and a kid’s menu round out a list of options that has something for all taste, even a Harris Ranch Angus burger.

 Princess has outside seating only.
 But don’t worry, they add a comfy tent and heaters when our mild winter sets in.
 Live music makes for toe-tapping on weekend afternoons and holidays.

 The Princess Deli and Seafood Market is open for lunch and dinner.
 Check their website for changing seasonal days and hours.
 For fresh, grilled seafood, this is one of the best places to eat in Fort Bragg.

 Casa del Sol’s seafood is served with a Latin beat.
 The family-owned and operated café serves Latin dishes like Enchiladas Suizas, Fajitas, California Burritos, and tacos.
 Not surprisingly, most Latin dishes are offered with fish or shrimp.